 Elevate the operative leg above the level of your heart, whenever possible.
 This will help to decrease swelling.
 Pump the ankles up and down to help reduce the risk of blood clots.
 Do not place a pillow underneath the knee, but instead place it under the heel and calf.
-This will keep your knee in a straight position and is preferred to prevent loss of motion.
+This will keep your knee in a straight position.

 Apply ice to the surgical knee for the first 3 days following your procedure.
-Never apply ice directly to the skin and apply ice in 20-minute intervals.
+Never apply ice directly to the skin and apply ice in 30-minute intervals.
 Use ice as needed in the following days.

 Keep the wound/incision clean and dry.
-Please wash your hands thoroughly before handling the dressings/wound.
+Please wash your hands thoroughly before handling the dressings/ wound.
 Keep pets away from your surgical area.
-The dressing should be removed on the third day after surgery, then cover wounds with a dry non-adherent gauze dressing (available at any drug store).
+The dressing should be removed on the third day after surgery, then cover wounds with a non-adherent gauze dressing (available from any drug store).
 It is normal to have a small amount of blood on the dressings.
-Do not remove steri-strips or cut any visible sutures.
+You may remove the steri-strips 5 days after the surgery but do not cut any of the visible sutures.
 Reapply the ACE wrap for 5-7 days to control swelling.
-Do not apply ointments, creams or lotions to your incision.
-If you have been given a pair of white compression stockings, these are considered part of your dressing and may be removed 3 days after your surgery as well.
+Do not apply ointments, creams, or lotions to your incision.
+If you have been given a pair of white compression stockings, these are considered part of your dressing and may be removed 3 days after surgery.